moizali-dev/moizali-dev.github.io/README.md

 # Data science portfolio by Moiz Ali

-This portfolio is a compilation of notebooks which I created for data analysis or for exploration of machine learning algorithms.
-A separate category is for separate projects.
+This portfolio is a compilation of notebooks, textbook excercises and MOOCs.The categories are below

+- Personal projects
+- Kaggle competitions
+- Textbook excercises
+- MOOCs

+## Personal projects

+## Kaggle competitions

+## Textbook excercises

+## MOOCs